Stamford Bridge (stadium): Proposed plan

 During the rebuild, expected to last 3–4 years, the club would have to find an alternative site to play home games.
-The Twickenham Stadium emerged as one possible destination.
+The Twickenham Stadium emerged as one possible destination, although the RFU stated they have no intentions of bringing football to the stadium.
 In February 2016, media reports claimed that Chelsea had agreed a £20 million deal with the FA for Wembley Stadium to use it for three seasons beginning in 2017–18.
 Although, Chelsea wanted exclusive rights to Wembley, the FA suggested that they share stadium with London-rivals Tottenham Hotspur F.C. for just the 2017–18 season, as Spurs were then engaged in their own stadium rebuild.
 The FA wanted to show no favourites in using the national stadium.